Armillaria mellea: Management

-There are no known fungicides or management practices that will kill Armillaria mellea after infection without damaging the infected plant, but there are practices that can extend the life of the plant and prevent further spreading.
+There are fungicides or management practices that will kill A. mellea after infection without damaging the infected plant, but these practicies are still being studied.
+There are practices that can extend the life of the plant and prevent further spreading.
 The best way to extend the plant life is to improve the host condition through supplemental watering and fertilization.
-To prevent further spread, regulate irrigation to avoid water stress, keep the root collar dry, control defoliating pathogens, remove stumps, fertilize adequately, avoid physical root damage and soil compaction, and don't plant trees that are especially susceptible to the disease in places where Armillaria mellea has been recorded.
+To prevent further spread, it is recommended to regulate irrigation to avoid water stress, keep the root collar dry, control defoliating pathogens, remove stumps, fertilize adequately, avoid physical root damage and soil compaction, and to not plant trees that are especially susceptible to the disease in places where A. mellea has been recorded.
 There is also some evidence that biological control using the fungus genus Trichoderma may help.
-Trichoderma is a predator of Armillaria mellea and is often found in woodchips.
+Trichoderma is a predator of A. mellea and is often found in woodchips.
 Therefore, chipping or grinding dead and infected roots will give Trichoderma its preferred habitat and help it proliferate.
-Solarization will also create an ideal habitat as dry soil and higher soil temperatures are preferable for Trichoderma but poor conditions for Armillaria mellea.
+Solarization will also create an ideal habitat as dry soil and higher soil temperatures are preferable for Trichoderma but poor conditions for A. mellea.

 Edibility

 Armillaria mellea mushroom are considered good edibles, though not preferred by some, and the tough stalks are usually excluded.
+They are best collected when young and thoroughly cooked.
 Some individuals have reported "allergic" reactions that result in stomach upsets.
 Some authors suggest not collecting mushrooms from the wood of various trees, including hemlock, buckeye, eucalyptus, and locust.
 They may have been used medicinally by indigenous peoples as a laxative.

 The mushrooms have a taste that has been described as slightly sweet and nutty, with a texture ranging from chewy to crunchy, depending on the method of preparation.
 Parboiling mushrooms before consuming removes the bitter taste present in some specimens, and may reduce the amount of gastrointestinal irritants.
 According to one guide, they must be cooked before eating.
 Drying the mushrooms preserves and intensifies their flavour, although reconstituted mushrooms tend to be tough to eat.
 The mushrooms can also be pickled and roasted.

+Cultivation

+Cultivation of A. mellea started with cultivation of its mycellia, which is used to support the cultivation of Gastrodia elata, a non-photosynthetic plant used in traditional Chinese medicine.
+This kind of cultivation has been present since 1994 and uses pieces of wood inoculated with the fungus.
+In 2017, farmers from Heilongjiang succeeded in producing fruiting bodies (mushrooms) through cultivation.
+By 2019, the spent myceliated wood from Gastrodia cultivation is routinely used to seed new wood for mushroom production.